 The place where you’ll entertain visitors, spend quality time with a special someone, or unwind after a long week, is the first place we’re going to furnish in this guide.
 When you begin shopping for living room furniture, you’ll no doubt start with a nice, gorgeous sofa.

 To furnish your first living room, you’ll need a:

 - Floor lamp

 These are the 4 basic pieces of living room furniture you need for your first apartment.
 Apart from these, you may also want to add a:

 - Side table

 - Throw pillow

-Choose a color scheme that’s light and airy with one piece of accent (or brightly-colored) furniture that suits your personal style and ties the whole ensemble together.
-For inspiration, check out our curated living room sets available on rent starting at just $109/month.
+Choose a color scheme that’s light and airy with one piece of accent (or brightly colored) furniture that suits your personal style and ties the whole ensemble together.

 Furnishing Your First Dining Room